davidgasquez/handbook/Open Data Protocol.md

 	- Surfacing great datasets should be also rewarded.
 - **Open Source**.
 Datasets could be stored in a decentralized way using something like IPFS and queried via tools like DuckDB.

-### Packaging
+### Data Packaging
+- Index datasets and versions
-- importing datasets
+- Importing datasets
-- managing diffs
+- Manage diffs
-- indexing datasets

 ### Storage
-- format for OLAP and OLTP on top of IPFS?
-What is the grain?
-Row?
+- Use smart protocol for storing the data so rows/columns are not duplicated and new ones can be built on top of others.
-- Decentralized
+- Centralized and Decentralized.
-- can parquet be used in that way?
-Only write the new columns or reuse columns from other datasets
 - Support many types of data.
 Tables, Geospatial, Images, ...

 ### Transformations
-- holium ideas of WASM
-- Lambda functions on top of the storage
+- Packaged Lambda transformations (WASM/Docker).
-- something like dbt for SQL
+	- For tabular data something like `dbt` might be better.
-- who runs it?
+- Can be run locally and remotely.

 ## Landscape